 - University of Nottingham

 - University of Southampton

-How do I donate my breast tissue?
+How can I donate my breast tissue?

-We can’t accept donations of tissue to the Tissue Bank if you are not being treated at a Tissue Bank Centre.
+Unfortunately, we cannot accept donations of tissue to the Tissue Bank if you are not being treated at a Tissue Bank Centre.

-We still need your support to keep investing in the Tissue Bank
+We still need your support

 Breast Cancer Now has committed a further £1.7 million per year to the Tissue Bank until July 2018.
-We still need further support and donations to keep investing in the Tissue Bank – please donate now.
+We still need further support and donations to keep investing in projects like the Tissue Bank – please donate now.

 Are you a researcher interested in applying for samples?
 Find out more on the Tissue Bank website.